THURMAN'S TIPS FOR RECOVERING PATERNITY LAWYER'S FEES

 guardian ad litem, and other costs of the action and pretrial proceedings,

-including blood tests, to be paid by the parties, excluding any governmental
+including genetic testing, to be paid by the parties, excluding any governmental